 All parameters measured are available using export feature

-SAMBA Hair is a unique device to analyze the gloss and shine of hair.
-It is widely used in the cosmetic industry to substantiate claims and evaluate products efficacy – such as shampoo, conditioners, shine sprays, etc. – on any straight hair.
+SAMBA Hair is a unique device to analyze hair shine (also called hair luster or hair gloss).
+It is extensively used in the cosmetic industry to substantiate claims and evaluate products efficacy – such as shampoo, conditioners, shine sprays, etc. – on any straight hair.

-SAMBA Hair comes as a turn-key system which includes an imaging sensor head, an in-vitro enclosure with a sliding cylinder, as well as a computer with dedicated and user-friendly software.
+SAMBA Hair comes as a turn-key system.
+It includes an imaging sensor head, an in-vitro enclosure with a sliding cylinder, as well as a computer with dedicated and user-friendly software.
 The hair samples are positioned on a cylindrical mount that slides inside the instrument.

 The system also allows in-vivo measurements using a rotating arm positioned on the side of the imaging sensor head.